Unthrottled/blog/_drafts/2017-05-12-Distributed-Tracing.md

 1. Alpha Service sends a message to Alpha Client.
 SS
 1. Alpha Client receives the message from Alpha Service.
 CR

-That is quite a bit to take in, fortunately with this information, Zipkin can create a dependency tree!
+That is quite a bit to take in, fortunately with this information, Zipkin has the ability to create a graphical depiction of a dependency tree!
-The following dependency tree was created by Zipkin UI.
+The following dependency tree was created by Zipkin UI from a trace of the example project above.

 ![Service Dependency Tree]({{site.imageDir}}/tracing/tree-crop.png)